 2. Final Fantasy VII

-I had never played an RPG and had no idea what to expect.
-But the hype for FF7 was so huge I decided to pick it up mostly out of curiosity.
-I probably couldn’t have been more impressed.
-FF7 to this day is the most compelling experience I’ve had with a game, and it was the first time I used the Internet to find hidden secrets and complete side quests, which was addicting.
+I had never played an RPG before and had no idea what to expect.
+But the hype surrounding FF7 was so huge I decided to try it mostly out of curiosity.
+To this day, FF7 is still the most compelling experience I’ve had with a game.
+It was also the first time I used the Internet to find hidden secrets and complete side quests, which was addicting.

 3. Jet Moto